Altord/game-picker-frontend/README.md

 Multiple other libraries are used but mostly for aesthetic purposes.

-A basic website.
-I'm hosting the entire website on heroku, the files for both the backend and front are being placed seperately on github.
+A basic website, I'm hosting the entire website on heroku, the files for both the backend and front are being placed seperately on github.

 This is a personal project for me to somewhat understand how I should be building a website.